 - Students must register in the final course of their program within two years of starting the program.

-- Successful applicants will be asked to obtain a free Skype internet telephony account to facilitate communication with universities in Canada.
+- All successful candidates will be asked to obtain a free Skype internet telephony account to facilitate communication with universities in Canada.

 The Canada-CARICOM Virtual University Scholarship Program (CCVUSP) was announced in 2007 by Prime Minister Harper during a visit to the Caribbean.
 The program serves to enhance the skill sets required to advance the development and sustainability of CARICOM and seeks to strengthen institutional linkages between Canadian universities and colleges and those in the region.